StackVista/stackstate-docs/develop/developer-guides/custom-functions/check-functions.md

 * **Metric stream** - A metric stream providing data to derive a state from.
 See [metric stream](#metric-stream).
 * **Log stream** - A log stream providing structured events to derive a state from.
 See [log stream](#log-stream).
 * **StackState events** - Required for check functions that listen to anomaly events.
 The type of topology events that the check function should listen to (always `Anomaly events`).
 See [StackState events](#stackstate-events).
-* **Anomaly direction** - Required for check functions that listen to anomaly events.
+* **Anomaly direction** - Used by check functions that listen to anomaly events.
 The direction of deviation of metric telemetry that the check should respond to.
 See [anomaly direction](#anomaly-direction)
 * **Metric stream ID** - Required for check functions that listen to anomaly events.
 The identifier of the metric stream for which a check is executed.
 See [metric stream ID](#metric-stream-id)

 ### Metric stream